microsoft/MSummarizer/OLDS/README.md

 # OLDS

-This repository includes the dataset OLDS and the pytorch implementation of the paper: [Towards Understanding Omission in Dialogue Summarization](https://arxiv.org/abs/2211.07145) by Yicheng Zou, Kaitao Song, Xu Tan, Zhongkai Fu, Tao Gui, Qi Zhang, Dongsheng Li.
+[Towards Understanding Omission in Dialogue Summarization](https://arxiv.org/abs/2211.07145) by Yicheng Zou, Kaitao Song, Xu Tan, Zhongkai Fu, Tao Gui, Qi Zhang, Dongsheng Li, is a study to understand **Omission Problem** in Dialogue Summarization.
+We present a definition of Omission information at the sentence level, and give an automatic labelling pipeline to obtain omission information from the omission and its summarization, and our collected dataset is called **OLDS**.
+We introduce different solutions to address omission detection and how to utilize omission information to improve model performance.

 ## Environments